utkuozbulak/pytorch-cnn-visualizations/README.md

 * Weakly supervised object segmentation [4]
 * Semantic Segmentation with Deconvolutions [6]
-* Smooth Grad [8]

-## General Info
+## General Information

-Depending on the technique, the code uses pretrained **VGG** or **AlexNet** from the model zoo.
+Depending on the technique, the code uses pretrained **AlexNet** or **VGG** from the model zoo.
 Some of the code also assumes that the layers in the model are separated into two sections; **features**, which contains the convolutional layers and **classifier**, that contains the fully connected layer (after flatting out convolutions).
 If you want to port this code to use it on your model that does not have such separation, you just need to do some editing on parts where it calls *model.features* and *model.classifier*.

 Every technique has its own python file (e.g. *gradcam.py*) which I hope will make things easier to understand. *misc_functions.py* contains functions like image processing and image recreation which is shared by the implemented techniques.